frelon/suse-elemental/docs/configuration-directory.md

 ## Kubernetes

-Customers can provide Kubernetes releated configurations by using the `kubernetes.yaml` file and/or the `kubernetes` directory.
+Users can provide Kubernetes releated configurations through the `kubernetes.yaml` file and/or the `kubernetes` directory.

 ### kubernetes.yaml

-The `kubernetes.yaml` file enables customers to extend the Kubernetes cluster with Helm charts and/or remote Kubernetes manifests by introducing the following API:
+The `kubernetes.yaml` file enables users to extend the Kubernetes cluster with Helm charts and/or remote Kubernetes manifests by introducing the following API:

 ```yaml
 manifests: